BL 5.5-inch medium gun: Ammunition

 Initially, the 5.5 inch gun fired a 100 lb shell, using four charges in two cartridges to give a maximum range table muzzle velocity of 1675 ft/s and a maximum range of 16200 yd.

 In 1944 an 82 lb shell was introduced along with Charge Super giving a maximum muzzle velocity of 1950 ft/s and a range of 18100 yd yards.
 The new lighter shell contained 1.5 lb more explosive and gradually replaced the older, heavier shell.

 In addition to high explosive rounds, there were several types of chemical shells weighing between 90 and 98 lb and 100 lb coloured smoke shells; coloured flare shells were also developed.
 After World War 2, only HE was used.
 There was no AP (armour-piercing) round for the gun but, in an emergency, gunners were taught to remove the impact fuze and fire the unfused high explosive as an AP substitute.

 The normal HE fuze was No 117, a percussion, impact fuze that was introduced in 1920 and saw use until the 1960s.
 In late 1944, the T100 proximity fuze became available.

 Variants

 No variants entered service although the UK developed two self-propelled versions to prototype stage.
 The first in 1945 used the Crusader gun tractor (developed from the Crusader tank to tow 17-pounder anti-tank guns).
 It was a turretless design with no casemate.

 The second, FV3805, in the 1950s used a Centurion tank carriage, the gun being in a barbette mounting in a fully enclosed casemate.
 The chassis was reversed, with the enclosed fighting compartment at the rear and the engine, previously at the rear, now at the front.
 Two prototypes were built, one of which survives and is being restored.

+The FV300 Series was intended to include a 5.5-inch self-propelled, the FV305.
+However, it was cancelled before a prototype could be built.